 WildCad

-The Alaska Fire Service will use WildCad as the CAD for fires in Alaska Fire Service protection zones in 2020.
+The Alaska Fire Service uses WildCad as the CAD for fires in Alaska Fire Service protection zones.
 Fire occurrence data from the former Fire Beans system will continue to be maintained to feed various systems.
-The Tongass National Forest currently initiates fires within its protection area directly from FireCode; however the Forest expects to transition to WildCad in 2020.
+The Tongass and Chugach National Forests also will use WildCad beginning in 2021.

 Integrated Fire Management (IFM)

-DNR will provide and maintain the Integrated Fire Management (IFM) system as the CAD for fires in State and Chugach Forest Service protection.
+DNR will provide and maintain the Integrated Fire Management (IFM) system as the CAD for fires in State protection.
 The IFM will be operational year-round and seasonal updates will be completed by April 1.
 Jurisdictional Agencies may be provided read-only access as requested.

-IFM will provide real-time information within State and US Forest Service protection for fire managers:
+IFM will provide real-time information within State protection for fire managers:

 Available resources including air tankers, smokejumpers, helicopters, engines, and crews